rightson/makefile-helper/README.md

-# makefile helper
+# Makefile Helper
-This is a Makefile helper for lazy c/c++ programmers who just want to try something immeidately.
+This Makefile is designed for lazy C/C++ programmers who want to try something immeidately with minimal settings.

 It provides a simple way to get rid of `compile-then-run` routine.